 In 1997, Richard and his wife, Lindsay, began a nightly live interactive TV show, known today as The Place for Miracles.
 While calls come in to the Abundant Life Prayer Group, Richard and Lindsay minister to viewers through prayer, the word of knowledge, preaching, encouraging testimonies, live calls with partners, interviews with special guests, and worship music.
 To date, The Place for Miracles has received more than 141,000 calls from viewers reporting testimonies as a result of Richard and Lindsay’s ministry.

 Hunger Needs a Voice® (HNAV), a humanitarian outreach of ORM, began in 2007.
 As Jordan Roberts assisted her father, Richard, on his crusade that year in Niger, she saw firsthand the effects that poverty and hunger were having on Niger’s children.
 The 285,000 nutritious meals that ORM handed out during the crusade weren’t nearly enough to meet everyone’s needs, but it was a start.
 And so was born the vision for feeding the hungry during crusade trips and in times of crisis.
 Since its inception, HNAV has given millions of meals to those in need in Kenya, Niger, Haiti, El Salvador, Guatemala, Honduras, and Nicaragua.
 In 2013, HNAV became a separate 501(3)(c) non-profit organization that continues to work in conjunction with ORM.

 In 2010, the Richard Roberts School of the Spirit® offered its debut course.
-This school offers continuing education classes in live settings, as well as by Internet and DVD, for Christian believers who wish to grow in understanding of God’s Word, learn practical ways to live and move in the power of the Holy Spirit, and equip themselves to share God’s Word and power with the people in their communities.
+This school offers ministry-oriented continuing education classes by Internet and DVD for Christian believers who wish to grow in their understanding of God’s Word, learn practical ways to live and move in the power of the Holy Spirit, and equip themselves to share God’s Word and power with the people in their communities.
 Many people have reported healings, answers to prayers, and increasing success in sharing Jesus with others as a result of what they have learned in class.
 In 2013, the school expanded to become known as the Richard Roberts School of Miracles and continues to offer new courses on a regular basis.
 To date, more than 18,000 students in 75 nations have studied these online courses.